rasikjain/typescript-challenge-backend/NOTES.md

 ### TODO

 1) Moving the Mongodb logic and queries to different layer (repository layer) for decoupling purposes.
+2) Error Handling and sending generic errors to end user.
-2) Implement logging (info, debug)
+3) Implement logging (info, debug)
-3) Writing Test Cases
+4) Writing Test Cases
-4) Implement generic logic for Pagination as a reusable component.
+5) Implement generic logic for Pagination as a reusable component.